pestphp/website/source/docs/guides/symfony.md

 }
 ```

-With Pest, the same test could be write like this:
+With Pest, the same test could be written like this:

 ```php
 <?php